fictionco/fiction/@docs/advanced/endpoints-and-middleware/index.md

 // hello world
 ```

-The above is a simple example, but in practice endpoints are primarily used for performing custom queries on the [database](./database) or using APIs for trusted transactions (e.g. Stripe transactions, sending email, etc..).
+The above is a simple example, but in practice, endpoints are primarily used for performing custom queries on the [database](./database) or using APIs for trusted transactions (e.g. Stripe transactions, sending email, etc..).

 ## Bearer (Authentication)